Activation tomography

 Consider that we want to probe a model’s thought process to predict, e.g., if a model might be prone to adapting its outputs based on whether it’s being evaluated.
 Do we have measurement tools that surface cognition not detectable in model behavior?
 And do they scale with models as they become more capable?

 Anthropic’s interpretability team recently introduced Natural Language Autoencoders (NLAs), a measurement approach that lets us look into the model’s mind - to interpret its activations directly, without the model translating for us.
 A pair of fine-tuned language models translate between activation vectors and plain English: a verbalizer reads a model’s internal state and writes a description; a reconstructor inverts that description back to activations.
-The verbalizer and reconstructor are trained jointly, with the objective that the round trip recover the original activation.
-We’re confident that the intermediate human-interpretable text represents model ’thoughts’ since the input and output activations line up.
+The verbalizer and reconstructor are trained jointly so that the round trip recovers the original activation.
+That round trip is where the traction comes from: if the English description inverts back to (nearly) the original activation, it captured enough of the internal state to reconstruct it.
+It’s worth being precise about what that does and doesn’t buy, though: a faithful reconstruction means the verbalization is sufficient to regenerate the activation, not that it’s a faithful account of the model’s reasoning.
+In their study, Anthropic’s team observed cases of confabulation, i.e., NLAs making verifiably false claims about the input, so downstream use will still need to lean on independent validation.

 Interestingly, the training doesn’t explicitly ask the verbalizer to generate interpretable outputs, but Anthropic found that they are consistently human-interpretable.
-The paper presents cases where NLAs surface a model’s beliefs about a user (an unsuspected “user is really Russian” assumption that explained an early Claude Opus 4.6 language-switching bug), unverbalized evaluation awareness in safety tests, and pre-computed answers that the model used to override conflicting tool outputs without admitting to it.
+The paper presents cases where NLAs surface a model’s beliefs about a user, unverbalized evaluation awareness in safety tests, and silently using pre-computed answers to override conflicting tool outputs.
 None of these were detectable in the model’s responses, yet were recovered from its activations.

 Anthropic’s findings recover a high-dimensional, opaque latent (an activation vector) from a low-dimensional projection (a ~500-token verbalization), and validate the recovery via round-trip consistency.
 That process is familiar to me from work in a different field, and it’s probably familiar to many of you, as well…